Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 - Run `Android` Icon from desktop to boot into Android (you can also pin it to your start menu / taskbar for ease of access)
 #### _Switch to Windows_
 - Download and install the [WOA Helper app](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA), open it and grant root access.
-- Download the new [UEFI](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/UEFI-Boot-Image) image for your panel and place it inside the folder named `UEFI` in your internal storage.
-- Return to the WOA Helper app, open `WOA TOOLBOX` - click on `FLASH UEFI` , Now restart your phone and it will boot in windows.
+- Now open `WOA TOOLBOX` - click on `FLASH UEFI` , and restart your phone, it will boot in windows.
 #### ${\color{red}Note}$ :-
--   Do Not use `QUICKBOOT TO WINDOWS` option it may wipe your SIM2 modem.
+-   Do Not use `QUICKBOOT TO WINDOWS` option it may wipe your modem.
 #
 # _[Troubleshooting](troubleshooting.md)_